|

 English equivalent: When pigs fly.
 When hell freezes over.

-Meaning: I just love this Turkish saying.
+Meaning: I just love this Turkish phrase.
 Of course, in English, we have something similar but I definitely think it is a funny picture thinking of fish climbing trees.

 Essentially it is encouraging someone to not have expectations for something to happen when it is nearly impossible for that thing to happen.

-I hope you loved those as much as I do!
+I hope you have loved those as much as I do!
+It’s always fun to use an idiom properly and see a Turk’s response.

-It is interesting to me how much these are used within a culture.
-This website has created a pretty epic list of Turkish sayings.
+It is interesting to me how much proverbs and sayings are used within different cultures.
+This website has created a pretty epic list of popular Turkish proverbs.

 Within British and American English the phrases are completely different and are most time not understood by the other.